- BREXIT RESISTED? THE HENSHAW/HOPE NOT HATE ITV DOCUMENTARY ON ‘BRITAIN’S NEW FAR RIGHT’ 9/11/17

 They did not reply.

-The final comment, unfortunately for coherence (and overall narrative) came from Collins who spoke of a “small group of lunatics”—a description not applicable to GI for instance, and in any event this use of mental health terminology is both inaccurate, inappropriate, and intellectually shallow—which I suppose sums Collins up.
+The final comment, unfortunately for coherence (and overall narrative) came from Collins who spoke of a “small group of lunatics”—a description not applicable to GI for instance, and in any event this use of mental health terminology is inaccurate, inappropriate, and intellectually shallow—which I suppose sums Collins up.

-It is interesting too that what presented itself as a legitimate investigative programme should go to such lengths to delete all the infiltrators historic Twitter posts: Hazel Brown @Ldngirl_south, Mary McShane @MissBrit_Lady and Sarah @yorks_babex (also using the screen name Mary M).
+Interesting too that what presented itself as a legitimate investigative programme should go to such lengths to delete all the infiltrators historic Twitter posts: Hazel Brown @Ldngirl_south, Mary McShane @MissBrit_Lady and Sarah @yorks_babex (also using the screen name Mary M).
 It is one thing to not keep an account active (because of abuse) another to delete all historic posts.
 Something to hide?
 I rather think so.

 Prior to publishing this article I asked Hardcash why they deleted all the historic Twitter posts of these three agents (see Appendix).